 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 Microsoft price performance over time

 Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
 However, analysts commonly use some key metrics to help gauge value.

 Microsoft's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 39x.
 In other words, Microsoft shares trade at around 39x recent earnings.

 That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 However, Microsoft's P/E ratio is best considered in relation to those of others within the software-infrastructure industry or those of similar companies.

-Microsoft's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.5384.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value given the current rate of growth.
+Microsoft's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.7491.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Microsoft's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.